 Dance classes and yearly performances are usually held in the dance studio in Zink Hall, which has an approximate seating capacity of 270.

-In spring 1995, the Department of Theater and Dance was granted membership with the National Association of Schools of Theatre.
+In spring 1995, the Department of Theatre, Dance, and Performance was granted membership with the National Association of Schools of Theatre.
 The department joins a select group of schools nationally with fully accredited programs in theater.